bioversity/insitu.io/README.md

 ## Features

 * Allow people to search and explore in-situ related data.
 * Allow anyone to submit content quickly and easily.
-No signup forms.
+Easy signup form so that we can record and see who's using our product.

 ## How?

 A user goes to http://insitu.io and they can immediately submit content through a SUBMIT button.
 A little form pops open, and they can either choose to upload a file (image, PDF, excel, etc.), or they can choose to submit a link.

-The content is then processed by Google App Engine's servers.
-All the words are tokenized and inserted into [App Engine's full text search service](http://googleappengine.blogspot.it/2012/05/looking-for-search-find-it-on-google.html).
-This will allow us to make this content available for in-depth search through our website, using Google's powerful search infrastructure.
+The content is uploaded in the background into a Google Drive account, using the Google Drive API.
+This allows us to get metadata of the files, things such as the thumbnail images, and it allows us to use the [Drive search API](https://developers.google.com/drive/v2/reference/files/list) so that we can search inside PDF files for example.
+All of the Drive functionality is given to us for free, so taht we don't have to worry about processing the files ourselves.

+The app is meant to be a simple interface around a Google Drive account.

 Here's a first prototype screen to show you how it may look: